 Chris started working full time when he was 19 while taking business courses.
-He doesn’t like to admit how long it’s been, but let’s say his experience nearly spans three decades.
+He doesn’t like to admit how long it’s been, but let’s say his experience spans more than three decades.
 He might not be able to help you pick your fabrics, but he can attest to the technical structure of each piece of patio furniture, though don’t bother asking his opinion on fabrics.

 When he was younger, he laid brick fireplaces with his father, so he has additional expertise when measuring your space for a custom fireplace door.
 He will also ensure proper glass door installation.

 Fun Fact: When trying not to work, Chris keeps bees, bakes bread, and brews beer.
 We call it the three B’s!
 Christie on the other hand, enjoys studying the financial markets, and uses Bloomberg and CNBC as therapy by occasionally yelling at the TV when she doesn’t agree with a guest’s financial projections.

 Casey Borg – With Stover’s since 2013

-With a long history in the hospitality industry and five years as a dental hygienist, Casey came into the furniture business by working part-time with our friends at Garden Pastimes.
+With a long history in the hospitality industry and five years as a dental assistant, Casey came into the furniture business by working part-time with our [former] sister store, Garden Pastimes.
 Her attention to fine design helps solve the simplest of furniture problems, and she’s quickly increasing her expertise base after visiting outdoor furniture trade shows.